Skip Navigation

 Taylor's Fatted Calf is a work of heart for one rural community.

-Woman with brown hair and red shirt
+Person with brown hair and green shirt smiles for headshot

-Abby Sanders
+Abby Scruggs

 Communications Specialist